spacetelescope/jdaviz/docs/imviz/plugins.rst

 * ``'sky_centroid'``: Column with `~astropy.coordinates.SkyCoord` sky coordinates of the sources.
 * ``'label'``: Column with string identifiers of the sources.
-If you have numerical identifiers, you have to recast them as string first.
+If you have numerical identifiers, they will be recast as string.

 Clicking :guilabel:`SEARCH` will show markers for any entry within the filtered zoom window.